BillJr99/Ursinus-CS477/_pages/Activities/liascript-pca.md

 Here, total variance $\sum\lambda_j=2$, so EVR$_1=1$, EVR$_2=0$.
 PC1 explains **all** variance.

 **Why eigenvectors/eigenvalues correspond to meaningful features:**

 - Eigenvectors are **linear combinations** of original features that reveal **independent axes of variation**.
 - Eigenvalues measure **how much** variation lies along each axis.
 Large $\lambda$ = “lots of structure/info” along that axis.
 - In noisy, redundant data, top eigenvectors emphasize **shared, stable structure** and deemphasize random noise (often present in low-variance directions).

 ---

-## 6. Deriving PCA with Gentle Lagrange Multipliers
+## 6. Deriving PCA with Lagrange Multipliers

 We want to maximize $w^\top C w$ subject to $\|w\|=1$.
 Set